-Mr John Rea OBE
+John Rea OBE (Vice Chair)

 A Yorkshireman who has spent more than half his life in Scotland, John Rea is Papua New Guinea Church Partnership’s Vice Chair.
 He worked mainly in the charity sector, developing and managing a number of pioneering services for children and families with special needs, finally helping create a children’s hospice service for Scotland.
 John has also worked in a number of international roles within the Anglican Communion for the last twenty five years.
 Both he and his head-teacher wife, Della, had earlier a number of volunteer roles overseas before they took early retirement to work as PNGCP-recruited mission volunteers with the Anglican Church of Papua New Guinea.
 From 2003 to late-2006 they shared a national development role with ACPNG, which included: educational development; communications; capacity-building for leaders; income-generation and fundraising; and initiating a Province-wide HIV & AIDS strategy for the Church.
-John is the Management Committee’s vice-chairman and a charity trustee.

 A chartered certified accountant living in Carlisle, David Robin has family and personal links with Papua New Guinea.
 His father, Peter Robin, went to PNG in 1954, working as priest in Simbai, then Koinambe, then Anglican Chaplain at Balob College, Lae (the teacher-training college jointly run by the Lutheran and Anglican Churches).
 David’s mother, Olive, went to PNG as a missionary nurse in 1956, helping establish the Anglican Health Centre in Koinambe.
 The couple met there and then got married at Movi.
 David and his two sisters were all born and lived in PNG until the family left in 1974.
 Bishop David Hand subsequently invited Fr Peter back to help with the PNG Anglican Church’s Centenary celebrations.
-David is a Management Committee member and a charity trustee.

 Janet went to PNG as what she would describe as a ‘freelance missionary’ in the late 1960s with The Anglican Mission.
 What was intended as a three weeks stay turned into three years!
 She spent two of those years teaching at Agenehambo Primary School and the third being one of the two first women teachers at Martyrs Memorial School.
 Since her return to the UK she has been a supporter of PNGCP.
-Janet is a Management Committee member and a charity trustee.